Companies bid $192 million in 1st Gulf oil sale under Biden

 Shell Offshore Inc., the largest leaseholder in the Gulf, said the 20 tracts on which it successfully bid $17.9 million could offer development opportunities near existing platforms or new areas.

-Not far away in the Houston Ship Channel, Exxon is pursuing a government-industry collaboration that would raise $100 billion to capture carbon dioxide from industrial plants, carry it away in pipelines and inject it deep under the floor of the Gulf of Mexico, a process known as carbon capture and sequestration.
+Not far away in the Houston Ship Channel, Exxon is pursuing a government-industry collaboration that would raise $100 billion to capture carbon dioxide from industrial plants, carry it away in pipelines and inject it deep under the floor of the Gulf of Mexico, a process known as carbon capture and sequestration, or CCS.

+“The Exxon bids have to be a play on their proposed CCS project,” said Justin Rostant with industry consulting firm Wood Mackenzie.
-A company spokesman declined to say if there was a link between that proposal and the tracts it bid on Wednesday.
-Spokesperson Todd Spitler said the company was evaluating the geology beneath the seafloor for ”future commercial potential.”

-“We will work with the Department of Interior on plans for the blocks once they are awarded,” he added.
+ExxonMobil spokesperson Todd Spitler declined to say if there was a link between its bids and the carbon capture proposal.
+The company is evaluating the subsurface geology for ”future commercial potential” and will work with the Interior Department on its plans after leases are awarded, he said.

+Shallow waters have typically been more attractive to smaller oil firms with less to spend on costly deep water exploration, said Rice University’s Krane.
+As managing carbon becomes more viable, he said, shallow tracts will become attractive for things beyond oil production.

-Environmental reviews of the lease auction — conducted under former President Donald Trump and affirmed under Biden — reached an unlikely conclusion: Extracting and burning the fuel would result in fewer greenhouse gases than leaving it.
+Environmental reviews of the lease auction — conducted under former President Donald Trump and affirmed under Biden — reached an unlikely conclusion: Extracting and burning the fuel would result in fewer climate-changing emissions than leaving it.

 Similar claims in two other cases, in Alaska, were rejected by federal courts after challenges from environmentalists.
 Climate scientist Peter Erickson, whose work was cited by judges in one of the cases, said the Interior Department’s analysis had a glaring omission: It excluded greenhouse gas increases in foreign countries that result from having more Gulf oil enter the market.